The Good Feet stores

 Plantar fasciitis came at me in early 2012.
-However, as I spent the summer walking on my bad heel from daylight to dusk during a May-October mineral exploration field season on rough footing up and down mountainous terrain, I really place the beginning of my self-cure effort in November.
+However, as I spent that summer walking on my bad heel from daylight to dusk May-October in yet another mineral exploration field season on rough footing up and down mountainous terrain, I really place the beginning of my self-cure effort in November.

 Good Feet Stores offer one of those more-expensive-than-over-the-counter approaches, but after hundreds of dollars spent on podiatrist visits, I was ready to try something new when my wife read about them in the paper and said, why don’t you try this?

 Add to that the recommendation of a friend, Dan D., who said he had gone to Good Feet.
 “The inserts from Good Feet,” said Dan D., “I’ve been super happy with those.
 It was a two-week process of discomfort, but now I live to put those shoes on.
 I bought regular inserts for every day and inserts for the exercise shoes as well.
 That really did the trick.
 My plantar fasciitis went away.
 After three weeks…I’ve not thought about going back to Good Feet or going to a doctor.”

 Over a year earlier, he said, he had gone to a specialized walking shoe store and what they gave him was “worthless.”